emmercm/docker-qbittorrent/README.md

     emmercm/qbittorrent
 ```

+## Environment variables

+To change the timezone of the container set the `TZ` environment variable.
+The full list of available options can be found on [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ## Docker Compose

 [`docker-compose`](https://docs.docker.com/compose/) can help with defining the `docker run` config in a repeatable way rather than ensuring you always pass the same CLI arguments.